Jonathan DeVore

 That means avoiding getting too technical or detailed.

-As you prepare your SOPs, focus on the following:
+As you prepare your SOPs, focus on the following questions:

-If you keep returning to this question as you write your SOPs, you will have procedures that help your employees correctly perform their assignments.
+If you keep returning to these questions as you write your SOPs, you will have procedures that help your employees correctly perform their assignments.

 1. Checklists